duderamos/duderamos.github.io/_posts/2024-07-16-erracic-heart-rate-data-from-hr-monitor.markdown

 Initially, I thought that my low-cost HR monitor's battery was reaching out its end of life.
 I got it replaced, and it seemed to work, but eventually, the same erratic data started to show up again.

-Then I decided that maybe my HR motitor itself was failing, and decided to buy a proper one, Garmin branded.
+Then I decided that maybe my HR monitor itself was failing, and decided to buy a proper one, Garmin branded.

 Yay, problem solved, much more reliable, until... erratic numbers again! :( What the hell, could it be my watch?
 Could it be the wireless connection between them?
 Well, let's have a look at the manual, maybe there's some